LukeCallaghan/dmarc-visualizer/README.md

 ### parsedmarc

 parsedmarc can be configured in the parsedmarc.ini file.
 There are common options included in the file already.

+PARSEDMARC NOW RUNS IN OFFLINE MODE BY DEFAULT - THIS MUST BE COMMENTED IN THE CONFIG TO BE ONLINE.

 For a full list of options and information about their use, please visit the [config section of the parsedmarc documentation](https://domainaware.github.io/parsedmarc/usage.html#configuration-file)